Oia20/personalPortfolio/README.md

 # personalPortfolio
 This is my personal portfolio.
-Based off of Old School Runescapes grand exchange, uses ThreeJS and React.
+Based off of Old School Runescapes grand exchange, using ThreeJS and React.